Starli0n/SublimePackages/README.md

 Repository to store my "package_control.json" for all my packages including forked packages

+## Installation
+The repository comes along with a `sublime-project`, to use it:
+- Clone the repository to `SublimeText3/Data/Local/package_control.git`
+- Clone the [forked repository channel](https://github.com/Starli0n/f_package_control_channel.git) to `SublimeText3/Data/Local/package_control_channel.git`

 ## Package Control: ChannelRepositoryTools

 Use [ChannelRepositoryTools](https://packagecontrol.io/packages/ChannelRepositoryTools) to ease the development.